EivindArvesen/b3/README.md

 ## Official Documentation

-Documentation for the framework can be found on the [Lumen website](https://blablablog.readthedocs.org).
+Documentation for the framework can be found [here](https://blablablog.readthedocs.org).

 ### License